On weak solutions of a control-volume model for liquid films flowing down a fibre: Introduction

 Previous experimental works have found that the downstream flow dynamics and pattern formation highly depend on the flow rate, fibre radius, liquid properties, and inlet geometries.
 Specifically, three typical flow regimes have been extensively studied \cite{kliakhandler2001viscous,craster2006viscous,ruyer2008modelling,frenkel1992nonlinear,yu2013velocity}.
 At high flow rates, the convective instability dominates the system and irregular droplet coalescence occur frequently.
 For lower flow rates, the Rayleigh-Plateau regime emerges where stable travelling droplets move at a constant speed.
 If flow rates are further reduced, the isolated droplet regime occurs where widely-spaced droplets coexist with small amplitude wave patterns.
 Similar regime transitions can also be triggered by varying the nozzle diameters or imposing a gradient to the liquid property along the fibre \cite{Ji2020Modeling,ji2020thermal,ding2017three}.
 A good understanding of these dynamics is critical to the design and control of engineering systems that involve a stable train of travelling droplets.

 In the low Reynolds number limit, classical lubrication models have been developed for the dynamics of falling viscous liquid films along an axisymmetric cylindrical fibre.
 Under the long-wave approximation, the resultant evolution equations are a family of fourth-order degenerate parabolic PDEs for the fluid film thickness \cite{frenkel1992nonlinear,chang1999mechanism,kalliadasis1994drop,ji2019dynamics,marzuola2019}.
-These models incorporate gravity and both stabilizing and destabilizing roles of surface tension by characterizing the axial and azimuthal curvature of the free surface.
-Numerical and analytical investigations for this type of models also revealed the dependence of the droplet dynamics on the substrate effects and external physical fields \cite{ji2020travelling,ji2020thermal,quere1989making}.
+These models incorporate the effects of gravity and surface tension, where the surface tension plays both stabilizing and destabilizing roles depending on the axial and azimuthal curvature of the free surface.
+Numerical and analytical investigations of these models have also revealed the dependence of the droplet dynamics on the substrate effects and external physical fields \cite{ji2020travelling,ji2020thermal,quere1989making}.

 For higher flow rates and for fluid films near the nozzle where inertial effects are significant, systems of coupled equations for both the film thickness and the local flow rate have also been investigated \cite{trifonov1992steady,ruyer2009film,ruyer2008modelling,Ji2020Modeling}.
-These models include inertia effects based on a weighted-residual integeral boundary layer approach by assuming a local velocity profile.
+These models include inertia effects based on a weighted-residual integral boundary layer approach by assuming a local velocity profile.
 More recently, Ruan et al. \cite{ruan2021liquid} proposed a new framework for liquid films flowing down a fibre using a control-volume approach.
-Their model expresses the conservation of mass and axial momentum via the coupled dimensionless equation for the fluid film radius $h(x,t)$ and the mean axial velocity $u(x,t)$, where the momentum equation is
+Their model expresses the conservation of mass and axial momentum via a coupled system for the fluid film radius $h(x,t)$ and the mean axial velocity $u(x,t)$, where the momentum equation is

 and the mass conservation equation is

 where the dimensionless parameter $a$ represents the square of the Froude number, $b$ is the reciprocal of the Bond number, $c$ represents the ratio of axial viscous to gravitational forces, and $g(h)$ represents the axial velocity profile.
 The film thickness is given by $h(x,t)-1$, and $\kappa$ represents the combined azimuthal and streamwise curvatures of the free surface,